This post will take you through how to set up a WooCommerce loyalty program for your store.

 Determining The “Value” Of A Point In Your Loyalty Program

-Next, you need to determine two important settings which will set what the “value” of a point is in your loyalty program on your WooCommerce store.
+Next, you must establish two crucial settings that will define the “value” of a point in your WooCommerce store’s loyalty program.

 When you think about it, a loyalty program is like the promise of a discount on a future order.
 It’s not a real currency.
 What they’re buying into is the intangible value of a future discount.